 You’ll notice in the recipe photos that I cooked the beef in a separate skillet instead of cooking everything in one pot.
 That’s because I used my Ninja Foodi, which has a ceramic cooking pot.
 (The only downside of the Foodi I’ve found so far!)

 Feel free to cook your ground beef and chili entirely in a nonstick or ceramic pot, but stainless steel or cast iron creates a crispy brown crust on the beef that’s loaded with flavor.
-If you have an Instant Pot, you can use the sauté function like I used in my High Protein Creamy Taco Soup recipe video.
+If you have an Instant Pot, you can use the sauté function like I used for my High Protein Creamy Taco Soup or Turkey Chili.

 Aside from the surface you cook the ground beef on, salt and freshly cracked black pepper are responsible for the other half of the magic.
 You’re cooking two pounds of ground beef for this black bean chili, so don’t be afraid of salt!